 17. Vegan Crepe

-This may be a limited-time option, but Crepes Bonapart just rolled up to Downtown Disney.
+Last year, Crepes Bonapart rolled up to Downtown Disney.
 The company has a vegan crepe on the secret menu, and then you can choose whichever vegan fillings you desire.
 Try a simple lemon and sugar, or order it Elvis-style with peanut butter and sliced banana.
 The truck is typically in Downtown Disney from 3 pm – 12:30 am, but follow them on Twitter to make sure you catch it!